dbca-wa/ckan-o-sweave/README.md

 ### Report automation
 #### Use case 4: Annual reporting
 A work group of 10 authors has the annual task of annually producing 12 data-driven reports.
-About 700 data sets sit as tidy packags of data (XLS or CSV), code (SigmaPlot workbooks or R code) and mostly time series figures (PNG, JPEG or PDF) in a CKAN catalogue.
+About 700 data sets sit as tidy packages of data (XLS or CSV), code (SigmaPlot workbooks or R code) and mostly time series figures (PNG, JPEG or PDF) in a CKAN catalogue.
 They are updated as soon as new data comes in - some monthly, some quarterly, some annually and some irregularly.